Nicolas-EM/Troops/GDD.md

 _Note:_ Rewards & punishment are not explicit due to the nature of an RTS.

 -- Progress serves as an intrinsic motivation, as the player will want to improve their army to defeat the enemy.
--- Keeping track of how many times the player has defeated opposing players (win/loss ratio) serves as extrinsic motivation to keep playing.

-## Map Design (*)
+## Map Design
-The game will feature three distinct maps, each will have a set of resource spawning points, to attain a balance of resources in each game.
+The game will feature three distinct maps, each equipped with a set of resource spawning points to achieve a balanced resource distribution in every game.
+Players can choose from these maps based on the gaming experience they seek.

-The three levels will be:
+The maps include:

-- River Crossing: A symmetrical map with a river in the middle, with <B_Amnt> bridges to cross it.
+- River Crossing: A symmetrical map with a river running through the middle, and only <B_Amnt> bridges to cross it.
+This design creates a high-pressure zone on the bridges, making them the primary route for attacking the opponent.
-- Desert Oasis: A map with a central oasis, and an open terrain.
+- Desert Oasis: This map features a central oasis surrounded by open terrain.
+Players are encouraged to launch fast attacks due to the vulnerability they face in this open environment.
-- Mountain Pass: A map with obstacles to navigate around.
+- Mountain Pass: Players spawn in a forest at one of the four corners of the map, with a very low visibility level, and limited paths to explore it.
+This map enables swift attacks along defined routes while offering a strategic advantage for defense, as players can anticipate the directions of potential attacks.